Blackletter Basics Supplies List

 The paper mentioned below is only a recommendation.
 You can, of course, use any paper that you prefer.
 Using a higher quality paper than standard printer paper is preferable because it will minimize or prevent ink bleed, making your work look better and your practice sessions more enjoyable.

-The supplies listed in this section are not required or needed for the workshop.
+The supplies listed in this section are not required or needed to begin learning blackletter calligraphy.
 They are provided only for your convenience, in case you would like to explore some other creative tools that I have used and recommend.

 - Pilot Parallel Pen Assorted Ink Refill Packs (3 Pack)– this pack includes some colors that you can’t get individually.